basstal/LearnSICP/README.md

 ## Constructs

-exercise regex name like E\d+_{filename}.
+exercise be regex name like E\d+_{filename}.

-Summary.md contains my summarizing
+Summary.md contains my summarizing.

 Scripts folder contains all codes.

-ExernalResource folder contains references file or resource from other people.
+ExernalResource folder contains reference or resource from other people.

 Resource folder contains all assets.